alistairjoelquinn/sn-typescript/README.md

 Fortinately TypeScript is clever enough to simply infer this from the code, and as a result none of the function component have been explicitly typed.

 ![FC implicitly typed](/md-images/returned-jsx-element.png)

+It is interesting to note that should you choose to use the React.FC custom type, it is not necessary to import React in order to use this.
+This lives within a TypeScript namespace called React.